 8. Blogger – Best for Hobbyist Bloggers

-Rounding out our list of best blogging platforms in 2022 is Blogger, Google’s free blogging service.
+Rounding out our list of best blogging platforms is Blogger, Google’s free blogging service.

 No best blogging platforms list would be complete without a nod to Blogger, as it’s one of the oldest blogging platforms, pre-dating WordPress.org by a couple of years.

 However, it makes our list for being the best for hobbyist bloggers.